AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

       ![](assets/int_offer_per_cell1.png)

 1. Then configure a delivery activity that corresponds to your chosen channel.
-For more on this, refer to the [Inserting an offer proposition into a delivery](../../interaction/using/integrating-an-offer-via-the-wizard.md#inserting-an-offer-proposition-into-a-delivery) section.

 <!--